abhinavmishra14/marklogic-utils/README.md

 # marklogic-utils
-This utility will be used to interact with marklogic using marklogic's client api
+This utility will be used to interact with marklogic using MarkLogic's java client api